ruicatxiao/Automated-Bulk-Segregant-Analysis/README.md

 source ~/.bashrc
 ```

-## Prepare data
-Follow the provided samplesheet.csv file in the repo and place read files into raw_reads folder, update samplesheet.csv to reflect changes.
-You do not need to provide absolute path to read files

-You should have a reference genome in fasta, a samplesheet.csv and the raw_reads folder containing all reads

 ## Usage
 - T2TCpBGF genome is provided by default. replace this with any other Cryptosporidum genome as needed